Harnet69/Location/README.md

 ## Future plans:
 - change an order and sort favourite places in QR&Places module
 - add places image by a camera or from gallery
-- recognize different kinds of barcodes (for example URL QR codes will show a page in a browser, Google location QR code)
+- recognize different kinds of barcodes (for example URL QR codes will show a page in a browser, Google location QR code, etc)
 - menu:
    - profile page: Google Oauth / Facebook authorization, user's photo
    - user settings page: changing quantity of location updating, application sounds volume, map scale, etc
    - hepl
 - remote SQL database for keeping user data(favorite places and settings)
-- sharing user location and favorite places with friends (Facebook, Gmail)
+- sharing user location and favorite places with friends (via Facebook, Gmail)